EqualifyEverything/handbook/README.md

 Yes!
 Equalify Inc. was founded recently (August 7, 2023).
 As we meet new challenges, this document will evolve.

 ## How do I get in touch with Equalify?
-Post additional questions, bugs, and enhancement requests under [issues](https://github.com/EqualifyApp/handbook/issues) on this repo.
+Post additional questions, bugs, and enhancement requests under the [main repo's "Issues" tab (linked)](https://github.com/EqualifyApp/equalify/issues).
 Your feedback makes Equalify a better organization.
 We also use Slack for folks building Equalify.
 You can join our Slack here: https://join.slack.com/t/equalifyapp/shared_invite/zt-1sfbgf0fa-CzIHlbFOs0Ww1iSTK4LQ2w

 [^1]: https://webaim.org/projects/million/